abstractmachine/interaction-design-tools/07_3d-graphics/readme.md

 The Unreal 5 interface looks like it will be a lot easier to teach for beginners.
 That said, beware: Unreal is a big tool, like Unity, and you will not be up and running as fast as you would probably like.

 ### Cinema 4D
 We use Cinema 4D for creating speculative scenarios, world building, and exploring narrative through 3D.
-It is **not** the ideal tool for CAD-style design of physical objects (cf. below).
+It is **not** the ideal tool for (tutorial:CAD link:tools/3d-cad)-style design of physical objects.

 There is a very affordable a "teacher & student" licence for Cinema 4D: